DrJfrost/CalculatorLibraryCI/README.md

 # CalculatorLibraryCI
-A repository for a Continuous integration tutorial
+A repository for a Continuous integration tutorial test